llatinov/hybrid-rag-query-system/README.md

 - Take the text and SQL results and merge them into one answer?
 - Provide two answers?
 - Keep citations

+### 4. Prepare SQL data and metadata

+Find a test database and process it in order to generate its metadata, which will be used later for reasoning with the LLM.